tezedge/tezedge/drone_ci/README.md

 **Please keep in mind that you have to run these playbooks in this exact order**

 Once all the variables and hosts are set you can proceed to execute the ansible playbooks.
-Please double check that you can connect to the target hosts with public key authentification.
+Please double check that you can connect to the target hosts with public key authentication.

 We use the `ansible-playbook` command to execute the playbooks.
 Here we provide a description for an example `ansible-playbook` command.
 Use the same user as the `target_hosts_user` you set in the variables.yml.
 ```